commandAGI/commandAGI/docs/developers/custom_computers.md

 # Creating Custom Computers

-This guide explains how to create custom computer implementations in CommandLAB.
-Custom computers allow you to extend CommandLAB to control new types of systems or to integrate with existing automation frameworks.
+This guide explains how to create custom computer implementations in commandAGI2.
+Custom computers allow you to extend commandAGI2 to control new types of systems or to integrate with existing automation frameworks.

 ## Introduction

-The `BaseComputer` class in CommandLAB defines a standard interface for controlling computers.
-By implementing this interface, you can create custom computer implementations that work with the rest of the CommandLAB ecosystem.
+The `BaseComputer` class in commandAGI2 defines a standard interface for controlling computers.
+By implementing this interface, you can create custom computer implementations that work with the rest of the commandAGI2 ecosystem.

 Some reasons to create a custom computer implementation: